yale-mgt-656-fall-2018/about/dev-environment.md

 2. Install git.
 It is likely git is already installed on your mac.
 Open your terminal and type `git --version`.
 If you see version information, you've got git.
 If you see "command not found" or similar, you don't.
+   You might also be prompted to install the Mac OSX Command Line tools.
+If you are prompted to do so, you should install them, then you'll have git.
+(See [this guide](https://hackernoon.com/install-git-on-mac-a884f0c9d32c).)
-To install git, follow [these instructions](https://www.atlassian.com/git/tutorials/install-git) or [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+   To install git,
+   follow [these instructions](https://www.atlassian.com/git/tutorials/install-git)
+   or [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
    You might also like the [GitHub git GUI](https://desktop.github.com/),